mesaguy/ansible-prometheus/docs/grok_exporter_fstab.md

     prometheus_grok_exporter_fstab_extra_opts: []

-The version of grok_exporter to install.
-The source version defines the version as specified in version control:
+The version of grok_exporter_fstab to install.
+The default version can be found in the [grok_exporter_fstab variables file](../vars/software/grok_exporter_fstab.yml) and can be used to override the default version:

-    prometheus_grok_exporter_fstab_version: "0.2.8"
+    prometheus_grok_exporter_fstab_version: "1.0.0"

-    prometheus_grok_exporter_fstab_src_version: "v0.2.8"
+Allow the use of prerelease versions (beta, test, development, etc versions), defaults to 'false':

+    prometheus_grok_exporter_fstab_use_prerelease: true

 Port and IP to listen on.
 Defaults to listening on all available IPs on port 9144: